Regal-Internet-Brothers/time/README.md

 time
 ====

-A basic module containing simple "Time Management" code.
-This is mainly just 'Delay', and 'Millisecs' for non-game targets (C++ mainly).
-For a more advanced time management, [see my 'eternity' module](https://github.com/Regal-Internet-Brothers/eternity).
+A basic module containing simple time management/detection commands for the [Monkey programming language](https://github.com/blitz-research/monkey).
+This is module mainly exists for the sake of having the 'Delay', and 'Millisecs' for non-game targets.
+For a more advanced time management module (Which relies on this in some situations), [see my 'eternity' module](https://github.com/Regal-Internet-Brothers/eternity).